R-Kurni/Order-Management/README.md

 &nbsp;

-## Release 2
+## Release 3

-- Buatlah fitur pendaftaran kelas (Enrollment) agar student dapat mendaftarkan dirinya pada kelas yang diinginkan

-**POST /enrollments/:courseId**
+- Read Order List of the logged in User

+**GET /orders**
-Description : create enrollment between logged student and course.
+Description : Order List of the logged in User
-Enrollment to 1 course by id (params : courseId).

 Request Header